-Undocumented immigrants age 65+ will be eligible for full Medicaid (as opposed to only emergency Medicaid) later in 2022 or early 2023, once approved by CMS (enacted in NYS budget April 2022) Public Charge update - see here MORE RESOURCES ON IMMIGRANT ELIGIBILITY FOR HEALTH CARENew York's Exchange Portal: A Gateway to Coverage for Immigrants (9/14/15) by Empire Justice Center reviews current rules on eligibility and describes how immigrants can access health care through NYSof Health portal, including for emergency care for those who are undocumented and not PRUCOL.
+Undocumented immigrants age 65+ will be eligible for full Medicaid (as opposed to only emergency Medicaid) in Jan.
+2024.
+See here.
+Public Charge update - see here MORE RESOURCES ON IMMIGRANT ELIGIBILITY FOR HEALTH CARENew York's Exchange Portal: A Gateway to Coverage for Immigrants (9/14/15) by Empire Justice Center reviews current rules on eligibility and describes how immigrants can access health care through NYSof Health portal, including for emergency care for those who are undocumented and not PRUCOL.

 interactive Marketplace eligibility questionnaire -- designed to help enrollment assistors and consumers better assess their potential eligibility for Marketplace coverage based on immigration status, age and income.
 This questionnaire is not an official assessment of eligibility.
 To receive an official determination of eligibility contact the New York State of Health Marketplace at http://www.nystateofhealth.ny.gov or 1-855-355-5777